-Vistara's newly-delivered Airbus A321neo will introduce lie-flat business class and premium economy into a competitive and fast-growing market.
+Vistara's newly-delivered Airbus A321neo will introduce lie-flat business class into a competitive and fast-growing market.

 A joint venture between Singapore Airlines and India's Tata Group, the Delhi-based Vistara plans for six leased A321neo jets which will fly on short- to medium-range international routes of up to seven hours, complementing six longer-range Boeing 787-9 Dreamliners which began arriving in March 2020 with London and Australia in their sights.